EconometricInstitute/feb22012-programming-website/data/week1/1-why-java.md

 <Solution>

-An object is an instance of a class, so from one class, several objects can be made.
+An object is an instance of a class.
+From one class, several objects can be made.
 An object has instance variables that are specific to the internal state of that object.
-The object's methods specify what the object does.
+The classes non-static methods specify what methods can be performed on the object.

 Think for instance of dogs.
-A class can be called `Dog`.
 Each dog has its own characteristics (i.e. states) and behaviors.
-The states of a dog could be his color, name, and breed.
-Its behaviors could be wagging the tail, barking, or eating.
+If we would create a class `Dog` that repesents dogs, the states of a dog could for example be the dog's color, name, and breed.
+We could create methods for wagging the tail, barking, or eating to mimic a dog's behavior.

 </Solution>

+---

 What is a constructor?

 <Solution>

 A constructor instantiates a new object when you use the `new` keyword.
-The object's variables are set to default or to arguments that you passed to the constructor.
+The object's instance variables are set to defaults or they can be set by the constructor using arguments that you passed to it.

 </Solution>

+---

 What does a class do?

 <Solution>

 A class contains the blueprint needed to create objects, and also defines the objects' variables and methods.
-An object is created on the basis of the class constructor.
+An object is created using the constructor of the class.

 </Solution>